 "Honestly, it would be a sin to complain about the Polish state.
 Support for overseas compatriots proclaimed in Poland, one of the priorities - and it's not just words, but also a real financial aid.
 We provide regular assistance on various issues - and therefore we are able to frequently carry out a variety of cultural events, to support our education, to produce their magazines and TV programs ", - he confirmed the head of Daugavpilssky Polish society" Promen "Rishard Stankevich.

-In short, many Russian, scattered throughout the former Soviet lands, the Poles might envy.
-And they are really jealous.
-In the Russian-speaking community of Latvia Latgale, where the Russian population of only slightly inferior to the Latvians (if we exclude the number of Latvians Latgale, the superior) and is home to a large Polish community in the summer of 2009-th there was a commotion.
-Foundation "Russian" announced the beginning of the distribution of "Russian card" and people were willing to stand behind it in every place, the topic was actively discussed in the blogs and in the streets.
-At first, few people noticed that the card which intends to distribute the fund is purely symbolic.
-Too eloquent and was known example of Poland, which turned a "map of the Pole" in the diaspora effective support tool.
+In a word, many Russians scattered over the former lands of the USSR could have envied the Poles.
+And they really envy.
+In the Russian-speaking community of Latgale, where Russians are only slightly inferior to Latvians (excluding Latgals from among Latvians, they excel Latvians), and a large Polish community lives, in the summer of 2009 there was a commotion.
+The Russkiy Foundation announced the beginning of the distribution of the "Russian card", and people were ready to stand up for it in any queue, the topic was actively discussed in blogs and on the streets.
+At first, few people noticed that the card that the fund intended to distribute was purely symbolic.
+Too eloquent and known was the example of Poland, which turned the "card of the Pole" into an effective tool for supporting the diasporas.

 For its part, the Baltic countries to the introduction of "Russian card"unlikely to give sympathetic consideration.
 "Card of the Pole" is also glad not everywhere, but in the framework of its policy of supporting Polish diasporas Warsaw is not afraid to go to conflict.